 10. Take time for yourself.

 Before now, I had never had a strong-willed child, let alone a strong-willed dog.
-But, regardless of whether you do or don’t, homeschooling (as much as we all love it) isn’t always easy.
-It’s hard work, a big responsibility, and at times quite draining.
-Homeschooling Max sure can be!
+But, regardless of whether you do or don’t, homeschooling (as much as we may love it) isn’t always easy.
+It’s hard work, a big responsibility, and at times draining.
+I know homeschooling Max sure can be!
 That’s why some days I just have to take a break and treat myself to some “me time.”
 Whether it’s a hairdressing appointment, lunch with a friend, a date with my husband, or just running errands, it’s important I recharge my batteries by getting away and taking some time for myself.
 It is something I did when I homeschooled my children and something I continue to do to this day.
 For you it may be a quiet time, going for a walk, putting the kids to bed early, or a date night with your sweetheart.
 Whatever works!
 Just do it!

 11. There’s no such thing as MAX-imum outcome with minimum effort.